apache/incubator-kie-kogito-runtimes/README.md

 Getting the sources locally
 ---------------------------

-Because you 'll probably want to change our code, it's recommened to fork our code before cloning it, so it's easier to share your changes with us later.
+Because you 'll probably want to change our code, it's recommended to fork our code before cloning it, so it's easier to share your changes with us later.
 For more info on forking, read [Github's help on forking](http://help.github.com/fork-a-repo/).